sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/training-llms.md

 as does Anthropic as explained in their [documentation](https://www.anthropic.com/news/fine-tune-claude-3-haiku).

-Training [LLaMA][LLAMA] models locally on a personal computer is possible depending on the capacities of your local computer.
+Training [LLaMA][LLAMA] models locally on a personal computer is possible depending on the resources of your local computer.
 Unfortunately, the process isn't easy or straight-forward and require running Python code.
-If you have an Apple computer, the [mlx-lm][MLX_LM] package,
-which uses Apple Silicon GPU, can be used for fine-tuning open-source models like LLaMA.
-Another possibility is using HuggingFace's [peft][PEFT] package along with HuggingFace's transformers to fine-tune models.
+If you have an Apple computer, the [mlx-lm][MLX_LM] package, which uses Apple Silicon GPU, can be used for fine-tuning open-source models like LLaMA.
+Another possibility is using HuggingFace's [peft][PEFT] package that along with HuggingFace's transformers, can be used to fine-tune models.

 ## Steps for Fine-tuning
-OpenAI provides directions for [fine-tuning][^OPENAI_FINETUNE] a ChatGPT model that are general enough for most fine-tuning tasks:
+OpenAI provides directions for fine-tuning[^OPENAI_FINETUNE] a ChatGPT model that are general enough for most fine-tuning tasks:

 1. Prepare and upload training data